Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 She recalls a hectic journey from Oklahoma to Washington, where she says she had only about a day to confer with her legal counsel before facing senators.
 "Experiencing that was just as shocking as it sounds," Hill tells NPR.

 Discussing her interactions with Thomas, Hill testified that their working relationship had initially been positive.
-But several months after she took the job at the Department of Education, she said, "he asked me to go out socially with him."
+But several months after she took the job at the Department of Education, she said, "He asked me to go out socially with him."

 Hill continued in her testimony: "What happened next and telling the world about it are the two most difficult things, experiences of my life.
 It is only after a great deal of agonizing consideration and a number of sleepless nights that I am able to talk of these unpleasant matters to anyone but my close friends."